 Control Blood Sugar

-Managing blood sugar levels through a healthy diet, exercise, and medications is key to preventing Diabetic Retinopathy.
+Managing blood sugar and eye problems through a healthy diet, exercise, and medications is key to preventing Diabetic Retinopathy.

 Intravitreal Injections

-Anti-VEGF or steroid injections target abnormal blood vessels and reduce inflammation to protect vision.
+Anti-VEGF or steroid injections target blood in eye due to diabetes by reducing abnormal blood vessels and inflammation to protect retinopathy vision.

 Vitrectomy

-A surgical procedure to restore vision in advanced cases.
+A surgical procedure to restore vision loss due to diabetes in advanced cases.

 Laser Treatment

-Used in advanced stages, laser therapy helps prevent abnormal blood vessel growth and slows the progression of retinal damage.
+Used in advanced stages of diabetic retinopathy treatment, laser therapy helps prevent abnormal blood vessel growth and slows the progression of eye damage from diabetes.

 Don't let eye problems steal your sight.
 Schedule your appointment today.